r1derPUSH/github-profile-viewer/README.md

 ## 📄 License

-This project is open source and free to use.№
+This project is open source and free to use.